Welcome to the second installment in my examination of the

 (The Assassin Legends, Farhad Daftary, pg.
 32)

 The Nizari advances in Khurasan, a region that includes parts of northern Iran, Afghanistan, Turkmenistan, and Uzbekistan, is most interesting.
-Reportedly this region clung to the ancient Persian imperial religion much longer that virtually any other region in Islamic world.
+Reportedly this region clung to the

 "Far away to the south-east lay the barren, mountainous country of Quhistan, near the present border between Persia and Afghanistan.
 Its population lived in a scattered and isolated group of oases surrounded on all sides by the great salt desert of the central plateau.
 In early Islamic times, this region had been one of the last refuges of Zoroastrianism; converted to Islam, it became a resort of Shi'ite and other religious dissidents and, later, of the Ismailis.
 In 1091-2 Hasan-i Sabbah sent a missionary to Quhistan, to mobilize and extend Ismaili support.
 His choice fell on Husayn Qa'ini, an able da'i who had played some role in the conversion of Alamut, and who was himself of Quhistani origin.
 His mission was immediately successful..."